 We have enjoyed hosting members from New York and Phoenix, Arizona.
 We’ve recently stayed, ourselves, with members in Germany, the Netherlands, and Bruges (which is only 100 kilometers from our home, but hey, sometimes the nicest destinations and people are right around the corner!)

 Our objective with TTW is to create many more hospitality opportunities by attracting lots of new members all over the world.
 We updated the existing website, founded a non-profit organization, started some low-cost advertising, and hope that the word will spread!

 Thanks to the membership fee, we ensure that people only join when they really intend to participate.
 So all our members are “for real”, even if the offer is still limited.
-The membership fee is currently only 45 euro for a whole year: less than the price of just one night in a budget hotel.
+The membership fee is currently only 15 to 20 Euro for a whole year (and lower for two years): less than the price of just one night in a budget hotel.
 Apart from discouraging people who would otherwise join out of curiosity only, this income helps the non-profit organization to cover the cost of the website and some promotion.